sensepost/mana/Readme.md

 Installation
 ------------

-Both installers require the files to be in /root/mana at the moment.

-To get up and running setup a Kali 1.0.8 box (VM or otherwise), update it, then run kali-install.sh from /root/mana/
+To get up and running setup a Kali 1.0.8 box (VM or otherwise), update it, then run kali-install.sh

-To get up and running setup a Ubuntu 14.04 box (VM or otherwise), update it, then run ubuntu-install.sh from /root/mana/
+To get up and running setup a Ubuntu 14.04 box (VM or otherwise), update it, then run ubuntu-install.sh

 The ubuntu installer has much more dependency info than the kali one if you're looking for a template.